mgifford/gifsack-or-wolford/_pages/ottawa.md

 ### Saturday Afternoon

-Some friends have offered to guide you on a short walk or a longer hike (still fairly flat) in Gatineau park.
+Some friends have offered to guide you on a hike (fairly flat) in Gatineau park.
 More info to come!

 ### Sunday (July 29) afternoon - 12:30-4pm